-A new method for objective nowcasting has been presented which uses LaGrangian approaches to the numerical forecasting problem rather than the traditional Eulerian techniques.
+A new method for objective nowcasting has been presented which uses lagrangian approaches to the numerical forecasting problem rather than the traditional Eulerian techniques.
 The method is advantageous in that is extremely computationally efficient, is able to retain sharp gradients and observed maxima and minima, and has the capability of providing frequent and timely updates to guidance provided by operational forecast models - using perishable observations that are not typically included in NWP systems.
-Both analytical and real-data tests have shown the potential usefulness of the system.
-The approach holds promise of extending the utility of GOES DPI products (which currently are not used in NWP models over land) from observational data into objective tools that can be used in anticipating details about the timing and location of convection 3-6 hours in advance, even after the IR observations themselves may no longer be available in the areas of severe weather due to cloud development.

-In order to show consistency for operational forecasters between observations and nowcasting products, results of future DPI nowcasting tests are presented in the same form of forecast satellite images as the observed DPIs themselves.
+Both analytical and real-data tests have shown the potential of the system.
+The approach extends the utility of GOES DPI products (not used in NWP models over land) from observational data into objective tools that can anticipate details about the timing and location of convection 3-6 hours in advance, even after the IR observations themselves may no longer be available in the areas of severe weather due to cloud development.
+In order to provide consistency for operational forecasters between observations and nowcasting products, it is essential that DPI nowcasts are presented in the same form as the observed DPIs themselves.

-Others areas of future work include:
+Areas of future work include:

-- Optimizing wind level selection to match satellite channel weighting and using isentropic coordinates,
+- Optimizing wind level selection to match satellite channel weighting and using equivalent potential temperature as the conservative transport variable,